 Above data is accurately geo-referenced and captured in Open Street Maps.
 The information can viewed through various OSM map viewers and mobile navigation apps.

 Mapping the Western Himalayas

 The lack of accurate, detailed maps have always hampered independent hikers to explore the Himalayas.
 Initiated during the 2020 lockdown and with extensive volunteer efforts over 2 years the Indian Western Himalayas have been mapped in unprecedented detail in Open Street Maps.
 Tens of thousands of geographic features useful for the alpine explorer were mapped using legacy maps.

 Mapping the Himalayas

-High-resolution maps of Himachal, Uttarakhand, Ladakh and Jammu & Kashmir showing major rivers (valleys) and 2000+ mountain passes are available over here.
+High-resolution maps of Himachal, Uttarakhand, Ladakh and Jammu & Kashmir showing thousands of kilometers of hiking trails, mountain passes, alpine lakes, peaks major rivers (valleys) and streams can be accessed through Patreon.

 High resolution maps of 47 Himalayan districts showing mountain passes, peaks and alpine lakes are available over here.